QubitPi/leadership-blogs/src/content/posts/leibniz-theodicy/index.md

 God would allow for these evils in order to make greater good possible[^1].

 Leibniz is a very interesting Philosopher.
-He was perhaps the first major European intellectual to take a close interest in Chinese civilization, which he knew by corresponding with, and reading other works by, European Christian missionaries posted in China.
+He was perhaps the first major European intellectual to take a close interest in Chinese civilization[^2], which he knew by corresponding with, and reading other works by, European Christian missionaries posted in China.
 He apparently read [_Confucius Sinarum Philosophus_](https://en.wikipedia.org/wiki/Philippe_Couplet) in the first year of its publication.
 He came to the conclusion that Europeans could learn much from the Confucian ethical tradition.
 He mulled over the